 Do not rely on your headset’s in-built microphone for your audio quality.
 While your webcam and your lighting are important, your audio value is imperative.
-If you are experiencing issues with your mic, you will not be able to keep viewers on your channel.
-While you don’t need to spend several hundred dollars on a new microphone, you want to make sure to get one with decent quality and set it up correctly.
+If you are experiencing issues with your mic, you cannot keep viewers on your channel.
+While you don’t need to spend several hundred dollars on a new microphone, you want to get one with decent quality and set it up correctly.

-There are several places online where you can purchase or commission graphics for your steam.
-Here are three of our favorite:
+There are several places online where you can purchase or commission graphics for your stream.
+Here are three of our favorites:

 - OWN3D – this platform has a vast library of overlays, alerts, and emotes.
 They are all professionally created to a high quality and easily integrate with your favorite broadcasting software.